ASP Program by Session

 Chair: Xiaojing Yang

 May 18 Morning Structures and Mechanisms of Photoreceptors and Light-sensitive Proteins 9:05-9:35 Dynamics of mechanism of a dual function of DNA repair and signal transduction by CraCRY protein Dongping Zhong 9:35-10:05 Light-induced structural changes in B12-dependent photoreceptor CarH revealed by temperature-scan crystallography Zhong Ren 10:05-10:30 Coffee break 10:30-11:55 From femtoseconds to function: integrative spectroscopy to develop novel fast red reversible photoswitchable fluorescent proteins.
-Michel Sliwa 10:55-11:20 Energy transfer from phycobilisomes to photosystems and its regulation Jindong Zhao 11:20-11:40 Investigating the solvent specific spectral responses of carotenoids through resonance Raman spectroscopy Kaustavm Das 11:40-12:00 Molecular mechanisms of spectrum tuning in far-red photoreceptor Xiaojing Yang -
+Michel Sliwa 10:55-11:20 Energy transfer from phycobilisomes to photosystems and its regulation Jindong Zhao 11:20-11:40 Investigating the solvent specific spectral responses of carotenoids through resonance Raman spectroscopy Kaustav Das 11:40-12:00 Molecular mechanisms of spectrum tuning in far-red photoreceptor Xiaojing Yang

 The Skin Cancer Epidemic: An Arizona Perspective on Innovative Scientific and Population Based Approaches to Address the Challenge